KalimaPz/electron_vue_boilerplate/README.md

 # Vue Electron Boilerplate
-This boilerplate included with Vuetify , Vuex , Router for a basic project structure
+This boilerplate included with Vuetify , Vuex , Router, Electron Builder for a basic project structure
 ## How to Run it

 ### Get dependencies